A $\sqrt{2}$-accelerated FISTA for composite strongly convex problems: Introduction

 [3]{\operatorname{SCAD}\!\left(#1;#2,#3\right)}

-Other weakly convex regularizers can be found in, e.g.,~\cite{BW21,YSSMGS19}.
+Other examples of weakly convex regularizers can be found in, for example,~\cite{BW21,YSSMGS19}.

-The problem~\eqref{problem} accommodates a weakly convex regularizer $h$.
-The convergence of ISTA for~\eqref{problem} has been analyzed in~\cite{B16}, and several FISTA-type algorithms~\cite{CP16,CC19} have been developed for this setting.
-Under different assumptions, where overall objective need not be convex, numerous alternative algorithms have also been proposed; see, for example,~\cite{OCBP14,GL16,LL15,TSP18,DP19,LMS21,BW21}.
+Problem~\eqref{problem} allows the regularizer $h$ to be weakly convex.
+The convergence of ISTA for this problem was analyzed in~\cite{B16}.
+Moreover, although this is not stated explicitly in the literature, a variant of the FISTA-type algorithm proposed in~\cite{CP16} appears to be applicable to this setting.
+Under alternative assumptions that do not require the overall objective to be convex, numerous alternative algorithms have also been proposed; see, for example,~\cite{OCBP14,GL16,LL15,TSP18,DP19,LMS21,BW21}.